Dark Doodad (Sandqvist 149) + Globular Cluster NGC 4372

 Dreyer Description globular, pF, L, R, st 12…16

-Identification, Remarks GCL 19, ESO 64-SC6
+Identification, Remarks h 3390; GC 2927; GCL 19; ESO 64-SC6

 Finder Chart

 The dark nebula Sandqvist 143 (Dark Doodad) and globular cluster NGC 4372 are located in the constellation Musca near 3.8 mag star γ Muscae.
 At a declination of -71° these are thus not visible from the northern hemisphere.
-On 26 March it in opposition with the Sun and is therefore highest in the sky at around midnight.
+On 26 March it in opposition with the Sun and is therefore highest in the sky at local midnight.

 Finder Chart Dark Doodad (Sandqvist 149) + Globular Cluster NGC 4372